lucasmgana/lucasmgana/README.md

 - 💬 Ask me about FARM stack, Django FullStack, React Native and UI/UX Design
 - 📫 How to reach me: lukemgana@gmail.com
 - 😄 Pronouns: Luke
-- ⚡ Fun fact: Snitches are big and cherish funs of yours
+- ⚡ Fun fact: Snitches should be genuinely loved

 ### Code Your Future With